Get back to nature in the heart of wild Cornwall

 This is our truck.
 The umbilical cord that allows me to travel to veterans in need.
 She has saved the lives of four veterans.

-Tiny, after his bike ride around the coast of the UK raising mommy for Veterans with PTSD.
+Tiny, after his bike ride around the coast of the UK raising money for Veterans with PTSD.
 BLOODY GOOD EFFORT!!

 Why Cornwall you ask!